uviclibraries/excel/pre-workshop.md

 **5-10 minutes.**<br>
 - OPTIONAL - [Introduction to Spreadsheets for Beginners](https://www.youtube.com/watch?v=rJbf-2XXsuY){:target="_blank"} (5 min)<br>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/rJbf-2XXsuY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-- OPTIONAL - If you don’t have the latest version of Microsoft Excel, you can request a UVic licensed and paid-for version of [Office 365 here](https://onlineservices.uvic.ca/){:target="_blank"}<br>
+- OPTIONAL - If you don’t have the latest version of Microsoft Excel, you can request a UVic licensed and paid-for version of [Office 365 here](https://onlineservices.uvic.ca/){:target="_blank"}<br> however, not all activities are possible with this version.
             -  Then [download the Office installer here](https://portal.office.com){:target="_blank"}<br>
             -  Please login with your UVic NetLink ID credentials.
 Please note that you will need to enter in your NetLinkID@uvic.ca, and not just your NetLinkID.